-4. Other Selection Factors.
+3. Other Selection Factors

-5. The Selection Official may consider other program policy factors such as program balance of funds distribution and needs of the technical programs.
+The Selection Official may consider program balance of funds distribution and needs of the technical programs.

-B. REVIEW AND SELECTION PROCESS.
+B. REVIEW AND SELECTION PROCESS

 1. Merit Review

 Phase II grant applications will be subject to a detailed technical evaluation by experts, both inside and outside the Government.
 The DOE will not fund any grant application for which there are weaknesses identified with respect to any of the three evaluation criteria, as determined by the review process.
 In addition, because the DOE supports only high quality research and development, grant applications will be considered candidates for funding only if they receive the highest rating with respect to at least two of the three criteria.